 Apple Cider Vinegar

 Helps to soothe itchy, dry skin.
 Simply apply it directly to your dog’s skin, or make a treatment of 10 drops of oil to a bowl of warm water.
+If your dog has pancreatitis, avoid giving them coconut oil orally.

 Excessive bathing and using the wrong bathing products can cause dry skin and dandruff, so limit how much your dog gets a bath and use only mild soaps intended for dogs.
-Brushing, on the other hand, can be a daily habit that help to remove dandruff and stimulate the skin to release its own natural oils.
+Brushing, on the other hand, can be a daily habit that helps to remove dandruff and stimulate the skin to release its own natural oils.
 Wash your pet’s bedding frequently as well.